-This is especially true for the millers at le Moulin de la Roche in the late 1700s as, out of all the turbulent times that France has seen in its history, this period was one of the most troubled in this area.
+This is especially true for the millers at le Moulin de la Roche in the 1700s as, out of all the turbulent times that France has seen in its history, this period was one of the most troubled in this area.

 I have to admit that until recently I only had a fairly fuzzy idea of what happened during the French Revolution and Stephen Clarke summed up my understanding beautifully when he wrote in his brilliant book ‘1000 Years of Annoying the French’,

 “Today most French people think that events went something like this:

 - Day 1, fair-minded but hungry liberators storm Bastille and release political prisoners.

 - Day 2, a people’s tribunal votes to cut off heads of evil king and his wife who made a tactless remark about cakes.

 - Day 3, the same tribunal votes to cut off heads of everyone else who is posh and against liberty, equality and fraternity.

 - Day 4, freely elected Republican idealists introduce glorious era of democracy that still reigns in France today.”